 More Details

-What is recycled polyester?
+So... what is recycled polyester?

 Recycled polyester, or rPET, is a human-made synthetic material, composed of a common type of plastic called polyethylene terephthalate.
-It’s made by bottles being shredded into small flakes which are then melted down and extruded to form long, continuous fibers.
+It is made by bottles being shredded into small flakes which are then melted down and extruded to form long, continuous fibers.
 These fibers are spun into yarns, which can be woven or knitted into new fabrics.
 While rPET is often associated with recycling plastic bottles and containers discarded by consumers, it can actually be made from both post-industrial and post-consumer materials.
 However, recycled polyester is rarely made from the fibers of old clothing because it’s quite challenging to recycle old garments that are made from a mix of different materials.

 Polyester vs. recycled polyester